Philip Rubens: Life

 Philip was born on 27 April 1574 in the city of Siegen to Jan Rubens and Maria Pypelincks.
-His parents had fled with their families to Cologne in 1568 because they feared persecution as Calvinists in their homeland.
+His parents had fled with their families from Antwerp in the Habsburg Netherlands to Cologne in 1568 because they feared persecution as Calvinists in their homeland.
 His father Jan Rubens was a lawyer and had been an alderman in Antwerp from 1562 to 1568.
-His mother Maria Pypelinckx came from a prominent family.
+His mother Maria Pypelinckx came from a prominent family originally from Kuringen, near Hasselt.

+The nobility in the Southern Netherlands at the time sided with the Reformation and Jan Rubens also converted to Calvinism.
+In 1566 the Iconoclasm raged, which was followed by a period of severe repression by the Catholic Spanish king Phillip II.
+In 1568, the Rubens family, with two boys and two girls, fled to Cologne because, as Calvinists, they feared persecution in their homeland during the harsh rule of the Duke of Alba, the Governor of the Habsburg Netherlands.

 After Philip's father was appointed legal advisor to Anna of Saxony, the second wife of William the Silent, the Rubens family moved in 1570 to Siegen where her court was located.
-Jan Rubens then had an affair with Anna of Saxonyn which led to a pregnancy.
+Jan Rubens then had an affair with Anna of Saxony which led to a pregnancy.
 Jan Rubens was incarcerated for the affair and was at risk of being sentenced to death.
 Thanks to his wife's entreaties, his life was spared and was released from prison after two years.
 After his release, Jan Rubens was banned from practicing as a lawyer for a while.
 This put heavy pressure on the family, which was only relieved when the professional ban was given up after the death of Anna of Saxony in 1577.
 In this difficult situation, Philip was born in 1574, followed in 1577 by his brother Peter Paul.
 In 1578 the Rubens family moved to Cologne where father Jan Rubens died in 1587.
 The widow Maria Pypelinckx returned with her family to Antwerp in 1590, where she again converted to Catholicism.